jamiecaesar/securecrt-tools/README.md

 Two modules written by Google are leveraged in these scripts to simplify some of the operations.

-* **ipaddress** - (https://pypi.python.org/pypi/py2-ipaddress) This module allows for IP address and IP networks to be stored in special objects that allow for easy manipulation and comparison of IPs/networks (overlap, subnet membership, etc).
-They also allow for IP addresses to be represented in a variety of ways (IP only, bit length, subnet mask, etc).
+* **ipaddress** - (https://pypi.python.org/pypi/py2-ipaddress) This module provides a special data structure for IP addresses and IP networks to be stored in a way that allows for easy manipulation and comparison of IPs/networks (overlap, subnet membership, etc).
+It also allows for IP addresses to be represented in a variety of ways (IP only, bit length, subnet mask, etc).
 * **TextFSM** - (https://github.com/google/textfsm) This module provides an easier way to process semi-structured data, such as the output of CLI commands.
 A template file is used to describe the structure of the output and the variables that are interesting and this module will extract those variables.
+All the templates used by these scripts are stored in the `textfsm-templates` directory.